-- In 2019, there were 6,560 deaths in Scotland where coronary heart disease (CHD) was the underlying cause.
-However, whilst there has been a 32% reduction in deaths from coronary heart disease over the last ten years, the rate of decline has slowed in the last five years.
+- In 2020, there were 6,727 deaths in Scotland where coronary heart disease (CHD) was the underlying cause.
+However, whilst there has been a 24% reduction in the death rate from coronary heart disease over the last ten years, the rate of decline has slowed in the last five years.

-- Hospital admissions for heart attacks have increased by 11% in the past 10 years.
+- The rate for hospital discharges with heart attack has decreased by 14% in the past 10 years.

 Heart disease is a broad term for a variety of conditions that affect the structure and function of the heart.
 The most common type of heart disease is coronary heart disease (CHD) where the blood vessels carrying oxygen-rich blood (coronary arteries) to the heart muscle become narrowed or blocked.
 If insufficient blood reaches the heart muscle the result can be damage to the heart muscle which is known as a heart attack.

 Heart failure is the consequence of failure of the ability of the heart muscle to pump blood efficiently.
 This can be caused by a heart attack but there are a number of other causes of heart failure (including disease of the heart valves, lung disease, heavy alcohol use and infections affecting the heart).